PTarasenko/PTarasenko.github.io/_posts/2018-05-25-flightdelays.md

 <p>
 <font size="4"><b>Classification problem</b>
 <br>
 <font size="3">In this part I built 3 working models.
-All of the gave me good result, but leader between all of them is my RandomForest, if we look at <b>Confusion Matrix</b> we can see that I got good score
+All of them gave me good result, but leader between all of them is my RandomForest, if we look at <b>Confusion Matrix</b> we can see that I got good score
 <br>
 <img src="/images/flightdelays/cm1.png">
 <p>